FTsune/semantic-research/reports/bertscore_performance.md

 **Query:** What is the Anti-Hazing Law (RA 8049) in the Philippines?

 **Top-1 Match:**
-> The Department of Education implements basic education policies in the Philippines.
+> The Anti-Hazing Law prohibits hazing and regulates initiation rites of fraternities, sororities, and organizations, imposing penalties for violations resulting in injury or death.

-**Top-1 Label:** `irrelevant` | **Relevant:** `False`
+**Top-1 Label:** `exact` | **Relevant:** `True` | **Score:** `0.7483`

-❌ **Top-1 retrieval failed (irrelevant passage).**
+✅ **Top-1 retrieval correct.**

 **Top-3 Retrieved Passages:**
+1. ✅ `exact` | Score: `0.7483` - The Anti-Hazing Law prohibits hazing and regulates initiation rites of fraternities, sororities, and...
-1. ❌ `irrelevant` - The Department of Education implements basic education policies in the Philippines....
+2. ❌ `irrelevant` | Score: `0.7453` - The Department of Education implements basic education policies in the Philippines....
-2. ✅ `paraphrase` - RA 8049 criminalizes dangerous initiation practices that cause physical or psychological harm to stu...
+3. ✅ `paraphrase` | Score: `0.7377` - RA 8049 criminalizes dangerous initiation practices that cause physical or psychological harm to stu...
-3. ✅ `exact` - The Anti-Hazing Law prohibits hazing and regulates initiation rites of fraternities, sororities, and...

-⚠️ **Edge Case:** Multiple relevant passages in top-3 but top-1 is incorrect.

 ---